Olasunkanmi-O/AWS-IAM/IAM.md

 ![](./img/10John-instance.png)
 8. Confirm if Paul also has the access by creating an EC2 instance with his profile as well.
 ![](./img/11Paul-denied.png)
-9. John was able to spin up instances while Paul was denied access to launch however, he could view created instances.
+9. John was able to spin up instances while Paul was denied access to launch, however, he could view created instances and other resources
 10. Clean up used resources